1DGK/1dgk.github.io/misc.md

 - Second-hand Time by Svetlana Alexievich
 - Journey to the End of the Night by Louis-Ferdinand Céline
 - The Travels of Marco Polo
-- The Catcher in the Rye by J. D. Salinger
 - The Cosmic Perspective by Jeffrey Bennett
 - Live from New York by Tom Shales and James Andrew Miller
 - Springfield Confidential by Mike Reiss